Sandia National Laboratories

 Sandia uses an Energy Management System (EnMS) that involves energy data collection processes, standards, goals and associated action plans, and metrics reporting.
 Energy goals are created for buildings, building systems, and for the overall campus.
 This management system uses the “plan-do-check-act” cycle for solving problems by monitoring ongoing changes to our building systems and energy usage.

-The program helps us identify ways to fill gaps in the way we manage our energy so that we may eliminate inefficiencies.
+The 50001 Ready program helps us identify ways to fill gaps in the way we manage our energy so that we may eliminate inefficiencies.
 It also assists integration of energy management into our Sandia culture more robustly.
 For example, the Energy Team works to incorporate Significant Energy Uses — buildings and systems — into the Energy Management System to better monitor energy performance and to develop criteria for other buildings/systems.
-The program also prepares Sandia to become ISO 50001 Certified.
+Additionally, the program prepares Sandia to become ISO 50001 Certified.

 Formalizing Sandia’s Energy Management System also supports existing ISO 14001 and ISO 9001 certifications.
 ISO 14001 specifies the requirements for an Environmental Management System to enhance environmental performance and ISO 9001 is an international standard that sets out the criteria for a quality management system.
 Combined, these efforts will support net-zero emissions goals.